 SYMPOSIUM THEMES In the 6th SIBGUADUA, the following themes will be addressed:

 THEME 1: Bamboo and Development

 Bamboo contributes in at least 7 of the Sustainable Development Goals (SDG), these being SDGs 1, 7, 11, 12, 13, 15 and 17.
 The inclusion of bamboo in policies, strategies and sustainable development programs, environment and climate change, allows possibilities to increase for complying with national and international commitments and planning towards a better development model, framed in a circular economy.
 This axis will address the issues of contribution of bamboo in public policy, considering the incidence of the use and sustainable use of bamboo, and the development potential for each of the links in the production chain, from the economic and social perspectives.

 THEME 2: Bamboo and Environment

 Bamboo is an integral part of many natural and agricultural ecosystems, providing a wide variety of ecosystem services.
-Its benefits include its use as a local source of economic and renewable energy, carbon capture and fixation, minimum carbon footprint in its use, rapid restoration of degraded soils, conservation of biodiversity, protection of watersheds, among others.
+Its benefits include its use as a local source of economic and renewable energy, carbon capture and fixation, minimum carbon footprint in its use, rapid restoration of degraded soils, conservation of biodiversity and its protection of watersheds, among others.
 This symposium will address the most relevant issues related to environmental aspects, considering recent data and research, and its relationship with our countries.

 THEME 3: Bamboo and Habitat